Yasucana/abstdraw/README.md

 # abstdraw

-`abstdraw.py` generates chaotic abstract art based on the current date, the local weather (fetched from `wttr.in`), a feeling value, and a short text prompt.
-The combination of these inputs determines a random seed so the resulting art is reproducible for the same inputs.
+`abstdraw.py` generates abstract line art inspired by Rafael Araujo.
+It uses the current date, the local weather (fetched from `wttr.in`), an energy level digit, and a short text prompt.
+These values determine a random seed so the art is reproducible for the same inputs.
+The drawing is displayed in a window using golden ratio proportions.

 ## Requirements